MRRaduan/MRRaduan/README.md

 *i.e. a developer with a focus on **Frontend** and **Design**.* :nerd_face:

- I've been working as Frontend Developer at a fintech of the group [Movile](https://www.movile.com.br/) called MovilePay that delivers delightful experiences to payment and food market, along with [iFood](https://www.ifood.com.br/). #FasterTogether
+ I've been working as Frontend Developer at a fintech of the group [Movile](https://www.movile.com.br/) called MovilePay that delivers delightful experiences to payment and food market, along with [iFood](https://www.ifood.com.br/). *#FasterTogether*

 ## How I face the *work*

 I believe that the Person who I work for is bigger than my own work.
-The question you should be asking is, who do you work for?
+The question you should be asking is, who do I work for?

 ## Thinks I like